 3. Under sec.
 11(1) of the Act, where in an agreement to sell specific goods, price is to be fixed by the valuation of a 3rd party who fails to do so, the agreement is avoided.

 The Sale of Goods Acts implies both conditions and warranties in Sale of Goods of Contracts unless a different intention appears on the part of the parties

-Theses terms may be implied statutes or a court of law.
+Theses terms may be implied by statutes or by a court of law.

 Certain statutes imply terms in contracts entered into pursuant to their provisions.
 These terms become part of the contract.

-Terms implied in Sale of Goods contracts Sale of Goods Act.
+Terms implied in Sale of Goods contracts by Sale of Goods Act.